Adrianjewell91/decoupler-website/README.md

 The crucial function is `g`, which validates a subset of `D` to be a valid Domain.

 Now, there exists a value called the `Total Coupling Metric`, which is the quantity of Dependencies that cross Domains.
-In other words, it sums the Dependencies that connect two Domains instead of connecting Dependencies within a Domain:
+In other words, it sums the Dependencies that connect two Domains instead of connecting Business Processes within a Domain:

  	let j : M -> N, where j(M) = [Summation over { m x m : m ∈ M } ] q(m1, m2), where